What is Counselling & Psychotherapy?

 There is a myth that individuals attend or are offered therapy when they have suffered an extreme traumatic event or who are suffering from severe mental illness.

-In life the reality is that most individuals experience traumatic events such as: bereavements, health issues, relationships, to name a few.
-We can feel that we don’t need to talk to anyone and that we can solve it ourselves, but the reality is that we are only human and things can spiral out of control at any time.
-It’s at these times we need a little support.
+In life, the reality is that most individuals experience change.
+Life can be a rollercoaster of transitions—some expected and others not.
+Change can be hard to deal with.
+Whether moving to a new city, starting a new job, or unexpectedly leaving a job or relationship, life can throw a curveball.
+Traumatic events can also occur: bereavements, health issues, to name a few.
+We can feel that we don't need to talk to anyone and that we can solve it ourselves, but the reality is that we are only human and things can spiral out of control at any time.
+It's at these times we need a little support.